mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 ---
-# 6. The Basics of Financial Statements
+# 6. Financial Statements

 ---
-# 6. The Basics of Financial Statements
+# 6. Financial Statements
 ## 6.1 Aggregations

 Each transaction or economic event requires determining an amount affecting the basic accounting elements.